FLO Price Up 19.6% This Week (FLO)

-FLO (CURRENCY:FLO) traded up 17% against the US dollar during the 1-day period ending at 8:00 AM ET on August 16th.
+FLO (CURRENCY:FLO) traded 17% higher against the dollar during the one day period ending at 22:00 PM E.T. on August 22nd.
+One FLO coin can currently be bought for approximately $0.0418 or 0.00000104 BTC on exchanges.
 FLO has a total market cap of $6.36 million and approximately $60,018.00 worth of FLO was traded on exchanges in the last day.
-One FLO coin can currently be bought for approximately $0.0418 or 0.00000104 BTC on major cryptocurrency exchanges.
-In the last week, FLO has traded 19.6% higher against the US dollar.
+During the last week, FLO has traded 19.6% higher against the dollar.

 - Cashbery Coin (CBC) traded 11.5% higher against the dollar and now trades at $0.0123 or 0.00000031 BTC.